uetuluk/disco-diffusion-ui/Guide.md

 The FPS of the generated GIF and the step recording rate can be adjusted here.
 Changes to these parameters will affect the resulting progress GIF.

+The first frame of the GIF is skipped to decrease the strobe effect, it can be placed back by unchecking the **Skip First Frame** and using the Past Images tab.

 ![GIF Settings](images/gif_settings.png)

 ## Custom Models